VitPuskajler/Workout-Diary/README.txt

 ## Workout Periodization

-Workout Periodization is a lightweight, customizable workout diary designed for athletes and fitness enthusiasts who want to plan and track their training sessions with a focus on periodization.
-This personal web app offers a simple yet effective way to manage your workouts, making it easy to log progress and adjust your routine over time.
+Workout Periodization is a lightweight, customizable workout diary tailored for athletes and fitness enthusiasts.
+This personal web app is built to help you plan and track your training sessions with a strong focus on periodization, ensuring your workouts evolve with your progress.

-Key Features
+### Key Features

-Intuitive Workout Logging: Keep track of your exercises and progress with an easy-to-use diary interface.
+- **Intuitive Workout Logging:** Effortlessly record your exercises and monitor progress with a user-friendly diary interface.
-Customizable Periodization: Designed around a specific structure that allows for up to 4 working sets per session—perfect for focused training routines.
+- **Customizable Periodization:** Structure your training with up to 4 working sets per session, making it ideal for focused, periodized routines.
-Exercise Modifications: Update your exercise details seamlessly to reflect changes in your workout plan.
+- **Dynamic Exercise Modifications:** Easily update and modify exercise details to match your evolving workout plan.
-Inclusive Registration: Registration is open and validated, allowing anyone to get started quickly.
+- **Inclusive Registration:** Seamless, validated sign-up enables anyone to start quickly.
+- **Lightweight & Responsive:** Designed for optimal performance with fast load times and smooth navigation.

-Try It Out
+### Try It Out

-Experience the app in action by visiting the live demo: https://vito.pythonanywhere.com/.
+Experience the app in action by visiting the [Live Demo](https://vito.pythonanywhere.com/).

-Feel free to fork, customize, and use this tool as your personal workout diary.
-Whether you’re an experienced lifter or just starting out, this web app is your companion for a well-structured training plan.
+Fork, customize, and use Workout Periodization as your personal training companion.
+Whether you're an experienced lifter or just beginning your fitness journey, this app provides the structured approach you need to achieve your goals.

-App is still under development.
+> **Note:** The app is still under development, with new features and improvements on the horizon.